elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/interpreter-pattern.md

 **Tested and used solution**

-- Tested, proven and reusable solution that is already used in many applications.
+- It's a tried-and-true, reusable solution that's already in use in a number of applications.

-**Extendable and easy to change**
+**Extendable and simple to modify**

-- It's easy to change and extend the grammar, because the pattern uses classes to represent grammar rules, you can use inheritance to change or extend the grammar.
+- Because the pattern describes grammatical rules using classes, it is trivial to update and extend the grammar.
+Using inheritance, you can update or expand the grammar.
-- Existing expressions can be modified incrementally, and new expressions can be defined as variations on old ones.
+- Existing expressions can be changed progressively, and new expressions can be defined as variants of existing ones.

 **Easy to implement**